-The mechanism was first introduced only about a year ago, so there is still not enough data to make claims regarding its reliability, however it is already clear that the mechanism is quite accurate for a mechanical watch.
+The mechanism was first introduced only about a year ago, so there is still not enough data to make claims regarding its reliability, however, it is already clear that the cal.
+381 is accurate for a mechanical movement.
 Also, it is superbly decorated with its visible parts featuring sunray-style Geneva stripes, as well as the usual screws that have their heads heat-blued and polished.
 The pair of spring barrels, too, is nicely decorated, although their decor looks more technical and functional.

 Well, perhaps the crown is a bit on a shorter side, but that’s so far the only potential ergonomic problem that I noticed.

-It is also nice to not that the watch is very versatile: you can watch it not only with a business suit, but also with something more casual.
+It is also nice to note that the Q6043570 is adequately versatile: you can wear it not only with a business suit but also with something more -smart- casual.

-Visually, however, it looks like a new watch, thanks to the black non-skeletonized dial that makes the limited edition timepiece look even dressier than the original watch did.
+Visually, however, it looks like a new model, thanks to the black non-skeletonized dial that makes the limited edition timepiece look even dressier than the original did.

-Jaeger-LeCoultre will limit the watch’s production to only 200 pieces that will be presented in stately 18-carat white gold cases.
+Jaeger-LeCoultre will limit the production to only 200 pieces that will be presented in stately 18-karat white gold cases.

-Jaeger-LeCoultre Duometre a Quantieme Lunaire Limited Edition (Ref.
-Q6043570) manual-wind watch specification
+Jaeger-LeCoultre Duometre a Quantieme Lunaire (Ref.
+Q6043570) specification

 Number of jewels: 40